-As soon as you get a positive home pregnancy test, call to schedule an appointment with the doctor or midwife.
+As soon as you get a positive home pregnancy test, call to schedule an appointment with the doctor.
 This first visit is called your “Confirm Pregnancy” visit, and is generally best done close to 8 weeks of pregnancy so we can make sure you are far enough along to confirm and match your due date by ultrasound.

 If you are having unusual symptoms or if you have specific high-risk concerns you may need to be seen earlier.

 Confirm Pregnancy Visit This is done usually around 8 weeks gestation and is generally brief.
 Your provider will check your symptoms and history as well as collect a urine sample.
 It is important to discuss any potential problems of pregnancy or medical issues.
 Your provider may also choose to perform an ultrasound at this visit.
 The best time for this first early ultrasound is 7-9 weeks and is a great time to view your baby’s heartbeat for the first time.
 Sometimes you will be directed to return for the first ultrasound if it is better for matching the best timeframe to get a good view of your early pregnancy.

 8-10 Weeks-Initial OB visit.
 This is your first real pregnancy exam and a more complete checkup.
 It is done after the pregnancy is confirmed in-office.
 This appointment will be 30-45 minutes and usually involve a blood draw, physical exam and extensive review of your history.
 You will also receive a goodie bag full of educational materials and guidelines.
 Prenatal vitamins and anti-nausea medication if you need them will be prescribed, if you did not get them on your first visit.
 This is a time to ask about Cord Blood Banking and to update any important health information and get details about care.